ucb-stat133/stat133-spring-2019/README.md

 ## 3. Transforming and Visualizing Tabular Data

 - :card_index: __Dates__: Feb 11-15
-- :paperclip: __Topics__: Because data tables are so ubiquitous, it's important that you learn how to manipulate them via R data frames in a more modern and syntactic way.
-How?
-By following the _data plying_ framework provided by the package `"dplyr"`.
+- :paperclip: __Topics__: Because data tables are so ubiquitous, you will have the chance to practice some data manipulation operations on data frames.
+Also, we'll discuss some considerations when importing tables (in R).
 Likewise, we begin a comprehensive discussion on concepts for data visualization.
 - :file_folder: __Notes__:
     + Importing tables [part 1](https://github.com/ucb-stat133/stat133-slides/blob/master/stat133-24-importing-tables1.pdf) and [part 2](https://github.com/ucb-stat133/stat133-slides/blob/master/stat133-25-importing-tables2.pdf)
     + [Datavis: Introduction](../slides/17-data-vis1.pdf)